-The general economy in North America was quite healthy in 2019, and most of the forecasts suggest that the economic signs remain strong as we head into 2020.
+The general economy in North America, and the world quite frankly, was not too healthy in 2020 – especially considering the recession, Covid, and the fairly high unemployment rates.
+The signs for 2021 seem to be better, and most of the forecasts suggest that the economic signs remain strong as we head into 2021 especially as the vaccine takes hold.

-There is the expectation that there’s a looming recession, but, regardless, when you’re building your wealth, whether in 2020, 2021, or beyond, you need to strategically plan for the growth of your business, and your investments and portfolio needs to be properly allocated.
+Regardless of what happens though, when you’re building your wealth, whether in 2021, 2022, or beyond, you need to strategically plan for the growth of your business, and your investments and portfolio needs to be properly allocated.

 A proper asset allocation doesn’t mean putting all of your funds into the S&P index, or, the technology sector.
 I’ve spoken with quite a few CEOs who are heavily invested in the tech sector, not only in their own business, but, also with their cash allocation, and while the tech sector has been on a multi-year high, it doesn’t mean that the sector will continue to trade at highs forever.